 Are There Extra Accessories Needed, Like Eyepieces?

 Binoculars are pretty much ready to use without needing any accessories.
-Most of the accessories that you will find for binoculars are just tools to keep them safe and steady them while using or transporting.
+Most of the accessories that you will find for binoculars are just tools to keep them safe and to steady them while using.
 See binocular accessories on amazon here.
 OR What you Should Know About the Moon to Improve Your Viewing